What is a chest cold?

 - Other symptoms associated with a cold or flu

 The cough associated with a chest cold will typically take two to three weeks to disappear completely.
-If you are experiencing any symptoms of a chest cold and want to find out what the problem is, the Ada app can help.
-Download it for free now or find out more here.
+If you are experiencing any symptoms of a chest cold, try using the free Ada app to carry out a symptom assessment.

 Causes of a chest cold